xbmc/repo-skins/skin.maximinimalism/README.md

 skin.maximinimalism
 ===================

-Maximinimalism is a skin for Kodi 14 (Helix).
+Maximinimalism is a skin for Kodi 14 (Helix) by theDeadman.

-Maximinimalism is designed to provide a simple, elegant and fast media browsing experience for tv / remote setups.
-Suited for lower power devices such as the Raspberry Pi.
+Maximinimalism is built from scratch to provide a simple, elegant and fast media browsing experience for home tv / remote setups.

-By theDeadman.
+Well suited for lower power devices such as the Raspberry Pi.

+Built in support for:
+- PVR
+- Rom Collection Browser
+- Artist slideshow
+- Artwork downloader